-The certified training and behavior specialists at Triple Crown Dog Academy created this behavior solutions guide with you and your dog's needs in mind.
-Products mentioned in this guide are available at pet supply retailers, as well as online at our web site: www.triplecrowndogs.com.
-All products, guides and videos are tested and approved by the training directors of Triple Crown Academy, our accredited school for professional dog trainers.
-It is the hands-on experience of our training division, combined with the vast technical knowledge and experience of the Triple Crown Academy staff that allows us to bring you useful and unique dog training and behavior solutions.
+The certified training and behavior specialists at Starmark Academy created this behavior solutions guide with you and your dog's needs in mind.
+All products, guides and videos are tested and approved by the training directors of Starmark Academy, our accredited school for professional dog trainers.
+It is the hands-on experience of our training division, combined with the vast technical knowledge and experience of the Starmark Academy staff that allows us to bring you useful and unique dog training and behavior solutions.
 We train dogs just like yours every day; we work with pet enthusiasts just like you every day.
-Thank you for choosing Triple Crown, the world leader in pet education.
+Thank you for choosing Starmark, the world leader in pet education.

-For additional pet solutions and information about our products, please visit Triple Crown online at our Web sites: www.triplecrowndogs.com;
+For additional pet solutions and information about our products, please visit Starmark online at www.starmarkacademy.com